nezaj/logs/README.md

 Notes:
 * Woke up ~6:40am, started working on slides by 7am
-* Worked in slides on shuttle all the way up to demo 11am
+* Worked on slides on shuttle all the way up to demo 11am
 * Aside, took ~5hours to get slides right including pandoc/reveal setup, wow
 * Internal presentation went great, people seemed impressed with slides and excited
 * Felt very chill after